A Great Wonder of the West

 High Desert Partnership's Role

-Like all our collaborative working groups, HDP supports activities, promotes open communication, and keeps the wheels of progress moving forward so HBWC can do its work.
-To find out how to get involved with HBWC, contact High Desert Partnership at 541-573-7820 or email@example.com.
+To find out how to get involved with HBWC, contact High Desert Partnership at 541-573-7820 or firstname.lastname@example.org.